 Hair extensions are an accessory that can be added to your pre-existing hair in order to add extra length and thickness to your natural hair.
 Hair extensions can be purchased in a variety of different colours, and can also be dyed to match your hair and can be made from either real or synthetic hair.

 Hair extensions come in a number of different types and they can be added to the hair in a number of different ways including; clipped, weaved, glued, taped, and even micro looped.
-The different types of hair extensions are all fitted to the hair in a different way and last for a different period of time and can all affect the hair.
+The different types of hair extensions and hair loss all have different relationships because of the ways they are designed.
+Similarly, you can wear different hair extensions for a varying amount of time and this also has a massive impact on hair loss and hair health.

 As discussed above, there are many different types of hair extensions, all of which are applied with different methods, some are safer and cause less damage to the hair than others.
 We’re going to walk you through the different types and the pros and cons of each.